zosconnect/zosconnect-sample-cobol-apirequester/README.md

 * To deploy the API from the API Toolkit, follow the steps described in the [Deploying an API in the API toolkit](https://www.ibm.com/support/knowledgecenter/SS4SVW_3.0.0/designing/api_deploy_aar.html) section of the z/OS Connect EE documentation in the IBM Knowledge Center.

-* Create the ARA file and other API Requester artifacts using the z/OS Connect Enterprise Edition build toolkit.
+* Create the ARA file and other API Requester artifacts using the z/OS Connect Enterprise Edition build toolkit and follow the steps described in the [How to deploy an API requester automatically](https://www.ibm.com/support/knowledgecenter/SS4SVW_3.0.0/administering_apireqs/auto_apiReq_mgmnt.html) section of the z/OS Connect EE documentation in the IBM Knowledge Center.
+If transferring the file via ftp, ensure the file is transferred as binary.
   ```sh
   zconbt -p=claims.properties -f=claims.ara
   ```
-and follow the steps described in the [How to deploy an API requester automatically](https://www.ibm.com/support/knowledgecenter/SS4SVW_3.0.0/administering_apireqs/auto_apiReq_mgmnt.html) section of the z/OS Connect EE documentation in the IBM Knowledge Center.
-If transferring the file via ftp, ensure the file is transferred as binary.

 ## Testing the sample API